 Good People - Good Water - Good Fish

 Michigan was part of Mop up the States Near My Home in the Chicago campaign.
-Why I never fished Michigan until 2017, I have no idea.
-It is funny how almost everywhere in Michigan, there are trout, but states like North Dakota have almost none.
+Why I never fished in Michigan until 2017, I have no idea.
+It is funny how there are trout almost everywhere in Michigan, but states like North Dakota have almost none.

-Anyways it is Memorial Day Weekend, and Lauren is with her family in the South.
-So, I pack up the dog "Brooke Trout" and head-up to Croton Dam's tailwaters, the Muskegon River.
+It is Memorial Day Weekend, and Lauren is with her family in the South.
+So, I pack up the dog "Brooke Trout" and head up to Croton Dam's tailwaters, the Muskegon River.

-We crossed the dam and drove to the parking we there was fish access.
+We crossed the dam and drove to the parking, where there was fish access.
 Google Maps in satellite view is incredible.
 I guessed at the site from what I learned from the maps.
 I drove right up, launched Brooke, threw a couple of casts, and had my first Michigan Rainbow.
-Yes, small like a lot of my first fish in a state.
-I had no idea there will be trout.
-I just guessed from the research I did.
+Yes, minor, like most of my first fish in a state.
+I had no idea there would be trout.
+Again, I just guessed from the research I did.
 I ended up catching 43 trout in about two hours.
 Sunset was nearing, and I had no place to stay or had mastered SUV camping yet.

 The camping was not in a forest, but friendly nonetheless.
-I forgot my tent poles and the young lady running the place ran out a fetched hers.
-I live in Chicago, people are nice, but this was over the top.
+Unfortunately, I forgot my tent poles, and the young lady running the place ran out and fetched hers.
+I live in Chicago, and the people are friendly, but this was over the top.
 The whole time she watched over us.
-We ate dehydrated food and had a half bottle of wine, then Brooke called it a night, so I joined her.
+We ate dehydrated food and had a half bottle of wine; then Brooke called it a night, so I joined her.
 Ok, maybe the dog didn't eat the food or drink the wine.

-The White River is a small stream with healthy larger trout than I caught in Muskegon River.
-It was a blast as a pulled about a half-dozen 10-12 inch healthy trout.
-The day was coming to an end, and my next stop would be Indiana to a friend's farm to catch my Hoosier Trout.
+The White River is a small stream with healthier, larger trout than I caught in the Muskegon River.
+It was a blast as I pulled about a half-dozen 10-12 inch healthy trout.
+The day was ending, and my next stop would be Indiana to a friend's farm to catch my Hoosier Trout.